Professional Education Programs

 Initial teacher preparation programs:

-NAU PEP monitors candidate progression and competency from admission to a teacher preparation program (i.e., meeting Additional Admission Requirements specified in the catalog) through completion through the following practices and measures (CAEP Standards 3.2 & 3.3).
+NAU PEP monitors candidate progression and competency from admission to a teacher preparation program (i.e., meeting Additional Admission Requirements specified in the catalog) through completion through the following practices and measures (CAEP Standards R3.2 and R3.3):

-• Established, documented policies and procedures that outline the steps followed by academic advisors when working with teacher preparation candidates.
-These policies and procedures align with the PEP Data Management System (in Salesforce, a university supported application) and the associated online applications and automated email communications for PEP admission and student teaching.
+We have established and documented policies and procedures that outline the steps followed by academic advisors when working with teacher preparation candidates.
+These policies and procedures align with the PEP Data Management System (in Salesforce, a university supported application) and the associated online applications and automated email communications for PEP approval and student teaching clearance.

-• Student teaching requires successful completion of several instruments intended to measure candidate competency related to InTASC Model Core Teaching Standards.
+Student teaching requires successful completion of several instruments that measure candidate competency related to InTASC Model Core Teaching Standards.
 The primary student teaching observation instruments are:

-• National Institute for Excellence in Teaching (NIET) Aspiring Teacher Rubric (used for NAU’s teacher preparation programs except Secondary Education, Math/Science)
+- National Institute for Excellence in Teaching (NIET) Aspiring Teacher Rubric (used for NAU’s teacher preparation programs except the Secondary Education Math and Sciences programs)

-• Summary: The Aspiring Teacher Rubric (ATR) is a proprietary instrument developed by the National Institute for Excellence in Education.
-NAU PEP selected the ATR as the student teaching evaluation instrument due to the explicit alignment to the InTASC Standards (CAEP Standards R1).
+- Summary: The Aspiring Teacher Rubric (ATR) is a proprietary instrument developed by the National Institute for Excellence in Teaching (NIET).
+NAU PEP selected the ATR as the student teaching evaluation instrument due to the explicit alignment to the InTASC Standards (CAEP Standard R1).
 It is a validated instrument that requires training and certification to support the consistent implementation and reliability of the data collected.
-The AY 2020-2021 data results were shared internally with the Initial Teacher Preparation (ITP) Coordinating Council and with Cooperating Teachers (key stakeholders) through additional evaluation items added to the instrument mentor teachers complete.
-The additional items regarding these evaluation results were piloted in Fall 2021 and fully implemented in Spring 2022.
-The raw data results and data analysis from these additional items as well as open ended comments provided by Cooperating Teachers were provided to ITP Coordinating Council members and program coordinators at the March 2022 ITP CC meeting to review further and determine if any instructional or program improvements are needed and if so, what curriculum changes should be made.
+The AY 2020-2021, 2021-2022 and 2022-2023 ATR data results were shared internally with the Initial Teacher Preparation (ITP) Coordinating Council and with Cooperating Teachers (key stakeholders) through new feedback items added to the midterm survey that mentor teachers complete.
+The raw data results and data analysis of these additional items as well as open-ended comments provided by Cooperating Teachers were provided to ITP Coordinating Council members and program coordinators at the March 2022 and September 2023 ITP CC meeting and the January meeting of the Secondary Education Programs to review further and determine if any instructional or program improvements are needed and if so, what curriculum changes should be made.
 Additionally, ATR data are reported at the program level.
-Work related to the ATR including examples of use of data from program level assessment report files are documented by the EPP in an evidence file (see Evidence File: Student Teaching Evaluation: ATR Summary & Data).
+Work related to the ATR (including examples of use of data from program level assessment report files) are documented by the EPP in an evidence file (see Evidence File: Student Teaching Evaluation: ATR Summary & Data ).

-• University of Texas Austin UTeach Observation Protocol (used for NAU’s Secondary Education Math/Science teacher preparation programs)
+- University of Texas Austin UTeach Observation Protocol (used for NAU’s Secondary Education Mathematics and Sciences initial teacher preparation programs)

-• Arizona has several requirements for teacher preparation programs that are intended to ensure candidate competency as well.
+Arizona has several requirements for teacher preparation programs that are intended to ensure candidate competency as well.
+These program requirements align with CAEP Annual Reporting Measure 3, Ability of completers to meet licensing and state requirements, and Title II Reports (Initial R3.3/Advanced RA3.3).
 These requirements include:

-• Completion of state approved Structure English Immersion (SEI) course; NAU’s state approved SEI courses include: 1) BME 331W: Structured English Immersion in Early Childhood Settings, 2) BME 430: Methods and Materials in Second Language Teaching and Structure English Immersion, 3) BME 631: Structured English Immersion and Sheltered English Content Instruction, 4) BME 437: Structured English Immersion Methods for Secondary School, 5) BME 537: Structured English Immersion Methods for Secondary School, and 6) ENG 406: ELL Methods and Materials for Secondary Teachers; for courses listed as a Major Requirement for NAU’s teacher preparation programs, such as these state approved SEI courses, a Grade of “C” or better is required; completion of the SEI requirement is also marked on the graduate’s Institutional Recommendation
+- Completion of a state approved Structured English Immersion (SEI) course; NAU’s state approved SEI courses include: 1) BME 331W: Structured English Immersion in Early Childhood Settings, 2) BME 430: Methods and Materials in Second Language Teaching and Structure English Immersion, 3) BME 631: Structured English Immersion and Sheltered English Content Instruction, 4) BME 437: Structured English Immersion Methods for Secondary School, 5) BME 537: Structured English Immersion Methods for Secondary School, and 6) ENG 406: ELL Methods and Materials for Secondary Teachers; for courses listed as a Major Requirement for NAU’s initial teacher preparation programs, such as these state approved SEI courses, a Grade of “C” or better is required; completion of the SEI requirement is also marked on the graduate’s Institutional Recommendation;

-• Completion of a course or state approved exam regarding the US and Arizona Constitutions; NAU offers POS 220: Federal and Arizona Constitutions, which is available for both undergraduate and graduate teacher preparation candidates; evidence of completion of a course to meet the US and Arizona Constitutions requirement is confirmed by the academic advisor and then marked on the candidate’s Institutional Recommendation, which is provided to the Arizona Department of Education for the graduate’s application for teacher certification
+- Completion of a course or state-approved exam on the US and Arizona Constitutions: NAU offers POS 220: Federal and Arizona Constitutions, which is available for both undergraduate and graduate teacher preparation candidates; evidence of completion of a course to meet the US and Arizona Constitutions requirement is confirmed by the academic advisor and then marked on the candidate’s Institutional Recommendation, which is provided to the Arizona Department of Education for the graduate’s application for teacher certification.

 Advanced educator programs:

-NAU’s advanced programs that currently fall within CAEP’s scope policy include Educational Leadership (Principal GCert, Educational Leadership – Principal K-12 MEd, Superintendent GCert, Educational Leadership – K-12 Administration EdD) and School Psychology (School Psychology EdS).
-These programs follow prescribed curricula tied to respective national standards (School Psychology program/National Association of School Psychologists (NASP); Principal & Superintendent programs/National Educational Leadership Preparation (NELP)).
-Entry into these programs requires adherence to NAU’s Graduate College admission criteria, as well as individual program admission requirements: School Psychology EdS; Principal GCert, Educational Leadership – Principal K-12 MEd, Superintendent GCert, Educational Leadership – K-12 Administration EdD.
+NAU’s advanced professional education programs that fall within CAEP’s scope policy include the EdS School Psychology and four Educational Leadership programs (Principal GCert, Educational Leadership – Principal K-12 MEd, Superintendent GCert, Educational Leadership – Pre K-12 Administration EdD).
+These programs follow prescribed curricula tied to respective national standards (National Association of School Psychologists [NASP]; and National Educational Leadership Preparation [NELP]).

-Candidates are guided by faculty and advisors across their program of study (POS) ensuring proper class sequencing and mentoring.
-Programs provide handbooks (e.g., EdS School Psychology Student Handbook) and/or other appropriate guiding documents that are shared internally with their candidates to assist with their progression.
-Additionally, NAU’s Graduate College monitors candidate progress through grade reports.
+Candidates are guided by faculty and advisors throughout their program of study (POS), which ensures proper class sequencing and mentoring.
+Programs provide handbooks (e.g. School Psychology Student Handbook) and/or other appropriate guiding documents that are shared internally with their candidates to assist with their progression.
+Additionally, NAU’s OGPS monitors candidate progress through grade reports.
 When candidates fall below grade thresholds, academic improvement plans are constructed to assist the candidates toward success.
-For example, the School Psychology EdS program, a review of academic and professional progress occurs for each candidate at the end of each semester.
-Furthermore, annually, candidates formally meet with advisors to discuss their progress in the program.
-At that meeting, the candidate reviews the rating form and comments related to their progress in the areas of didactic coursework, research skills and progress, clinical skills and progress, assistantship performance, interpersonal skills and professionalism, self-awareness, self-evaluation, and critical thinking skills, other accomplishments and/or concerns, and status on graduation requirements.
+For example, in the School Psychology EdS program, a review of academic and professional progress occurs for each candidate at the end of each semester.
+Candidates also formally meet with advisors on an annual basis to discuss their progress in the program.
+At that meeting, the candidate reviews the rating form and comments related to their progress in the areas of didactic coursework; research skills and progress; clinical skills and progress; assistantship performance; interpersonal skills and professionalism; self-awareness, self-evaluation, and critical thinking skills; other accomplishments and/or concerns; and status on graduation requirements.
 Similar processes and procedures are followed for the EDL Principal and Superintendent programs.
 In particular, the EDL Principal and Superintendent programs check for successful completion of program requirements prior to final clearance to begin the internship course and again at the conclusion of the program of study before the state Institutional Recommendation is issued to the graduate.

-Ability of completers to meet licensing and state requirements and Title II Reports (Measure 3; Initial R3.3; Advanced RA3.3) Accordion Closed
+Ability of graduates to meet licensing and state requirements and Title II Reports (Measure 3; Initial R3.3/Advanced RA3.3) Accordion Closed

 Initial teacher preparation programs: